Kingestif/Talak-kinash-backend/README.md

 ## **Deployment**

-Our backend is continuously deployed to an AWS EC2 instance using **GitHub Actions** for seamless CI/CD.
+Our backend is continuously deployed to an AWS EC2 instance using GitHub Actions and Docker for a smooth and scalable CI/CD pipeline.

 ### How It Works
 - **Trigger:** On every push to the `main` branch
 - **CI/CD Tool:** GitHub Actions
+- **Deployment Strategy:** Docker-based

 ### 🛠 Deployment Steps
+1. GitHub Actions triggers on push to main
-1. Code is pulled from GitHub
+2. Code is pulled from GitHub onto the EC2 instance
-2. Dependencies are installed
+3. Docker image is built and tagged with the short commit SHA (e.g. talak-backend:abc1234)
+4. Old Docker containers are stopped and removed
-3. App is restarted using **PM2** on the EC2 server
+5. A new container is started using the latest image

 ### Secrets & Security
 - **SSH access** is securely handled using GitHub Actions secrets (`EC2_SSH_KEY` & `EC2_PUBLIC_IP`)